theusaf/kahoot-api-docs/docs/websites.md

       - ~[kahooters.herokuapp.com](https://kahooters.herokuapp.com)~ (down)

 - ### [kahoot.rocks](https://kahoot.rocks)
 A Kahoot! botting website for joining and winning games with a simple, feature-packed UI.
 Made by [Charley Wright](https://github.com/charleywright/Kahoot-rocks-old).
 You can search for quizzes and quickly select the quiz you are playing.
+It also has a database of quizzes to find quizzes without user input, but it doesn't fully work.
 Supports team mode.

 - ### [ktools.tk](http://ktools.tk/)
 A Kahoot! botting website for spamming games.
 Based off an older version of Omegaboot and unmaintained.
 It's likely that it is not down because of low traffic.
 Does not support team mode.